tobi-nmx/docker-training/README.md

 ```
 docker-compose up
 ```
-1) click on `80`next to `OPEN PORT`, go through the basic Wordpress setup and shortly enjoy your website before we
+1) click on `80`next to `OPEN PORT`, go through the basic Wordpress setup (set the password!) and shortly enjoy your website before we
 1) press CTRL+c to shutdown the containers and start them again, this time propery in the background ("detached")
 ```
 docker-compose up -d